raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 ### Setting up your OS

-When you power on your Astro Pi for the first time you will be invited to accept the ESA License Agreement, as shown below:
+When you power on your Astro Pi for the first time you will be invited to accept the ESA Licence Agreement, as shown below:

 ![Screenshot of the ESA Licence Agreement page](images/os_22-23_esa-licence-accept.jpg){: style="max-width: 80%" }